Gin Smash

 What type of gin works best for a Gin Smash?

-A London Dry gin is often recommended for a Gin Smash due to its crisp and clean flavor profile, which complements the mint and citrus elements.
-However, you can also experiment with more botanical gins for a unique twist.
+A London Dry gin is often recommended for a Gin Smash due to its crisp and clean flavor profile, which complements the mint and citrus.
+However, feel free to experiment with other gin styles, such as a floral or herbaceous gin, to add unique nuances to your drink.

-Can I use different fruits in a Gin Smash?
+Can I use other herbs instead of mint in a Gin Smash?